+They were quite expensive for the period, too: 1,100 Liras, when the average monthly salary of a worker was about 45,000 Liras.
 By comparison, a Mercury die-cast model racer cost 180 Liras and a Dinky 230-250 Liras.

 The kits were moulded in flawless plastic; the surface was so clean and regular that it was possible to skip painting the body.
 It wasn’t a simple task for a kid to smoothly hand brush the Humbrol enamels; airbrushes for modellers were still a long way into the future.
 The solvent used at that time by Humbrol allowed, nevertheless, a clean and uniform finish even when working with the brush.

 The instruction sheet of the 4CLT/48 Maserati.
 The front side tells in short the history and the races of the real car, the back side presents a clear illustration of the easy assembly procedure.

 Assembly was quite straightforward too: the body was split in two halves, top and bottom.
 Axles and driver seat had to be glued to the bottom half, other details (exhaust pipes, windscreen, dashboard, steering wheel) to the top section, before joining these two sub-assemblies.
 Each wheel/tire was moulded in two halves and the tire had to be carefully painted matte black.
 The spokes were a decal (transfer, in British parlance) to be applied on a little transparent celluloid disc, subsequently set onto the outside of the wheel prior to gluing the hub cap.
 The quality of the decals was only fair and I preferred to avoid them.